Josiassejod1/slack_coding_challenge/README.md

 Greeting Slack,

 Thank you for allowing me to do the challenge.
-I was not able to complete but hope my project shows that I do know how to response to http requests and structure applictions in a right manner.
+I was not able to complete but hope my project shows that I do know how to handle  http requests and structure applictions in the right manner.

 Since I was pressed on time these where the next things I planned to accomplish: